 Your fur-baby should also not be able to move and transfer the pad wherever or whenever they want to.
 This feature will also save your furniture and carpets from unwanted stains and mess!

 We’ll let you in on something: Pawtect® Pads are all the great things mentioned above and even more!

 Disposable or Washable?

-Surely, the disposable ones will save you time from washing it every now and then, but washable pee pads are more cost-effective and practical.
-Dogs have the tendencies to shred the disposable ones - that will mean a huge clean-up and another additional expense (not to mention the stress)!
+Surely, the disposable pads will save you time from washing it every now and then, but washable pads are more cost-effective and practical.
+Dogs have the tendencies to shred the disposable ones - that will mean a huge clean-up and another additional expenses (not to mention the stress)!
 And we know you wouldn't want that!
-Washable pee pads are durable, strongly stitched and won't be shredded by your dog.
+Pawtect® Pads are durable, strongly stitched, and won't be shredded by your dog.

-Practice this routine for two to three weeks for your pup to fully get used to it and eventually make it a habit.
+You can practice this routine for two to three weeks for your pup to fully get used to it and eventually make it a habit.
 Just remember that you and your pup are life partners.
-Do everything you can to help him to be pee pad-trained, and you will enjoy a long, high-quality life and friendship together!
+Do everything you can to help them to be pee pad-trained and you will enjoy a long, high-quality life, and friendship together!

 "Washable pee pads are durable, strongly stitched and won't be shredded by your dog."

 Now, you can raise your pup from puppyhood to adulthood while keeping your home clean, and your pet family healthier and happier.